Peak Performance: Peaking Factors in Sewer Design and Evaluation

 Speaker: Kevin Enfinger, P.E.

-Kevin is a Senior Region Engineer at ADS Environmental Services with over 27 years of experience in environmental engineering and consulting.
-He holds a Bachelor of Science in Chemical Engineering from the University of Florida and is a Registered Professional Engineer in Alabama, Kentucky, North Carolina, South Carolina, Tennessee, and Texas.
+Kevin is a Senior Product and Region Engineer at ADS Environmental Services with over 30 years of experience in environmental engineering and consulting.
+He holds a Bachelor of Science in Chemical Engineering from the University of Florida and is a Registered Professional Engineer in Alabama and several other states.
 He is a member of the American Society of Civil Engineers and the Water Environment Federation.

 Did You Miss the Previous Webinars?